Home » African Destinations » Uganda » Murchison Falls National Park

 The Power and Beauty of Murchison Falls

-Map of Murchison Falls National Park
+Wildlife in Murchison Falls National Park

 A Landscape Steeped in History

-The park was once also known as Kabalega National Park, named after Omukama Kabalega of the Bunyoro Kingdom, a powerful ruler who famously resisted British colonial rule.
-Kabalega was eventually captured and exiled to the Seychelles, and he died in 1923 in Jinja while returning to his homeland.
+The park was also once known as Kabalega National Park, named after Omukama Kabalega, the powerful king of the Bunyoro Kingdom who resisted British colonial rule.

 Conservation Challenges and Recovery

-But conservation efforts are well underway.
-Ziwa Rhino Sanctuary, located along the route to Murchison Falls, has become a safe breeding ground for rhinos in Uganda.
-Once their numbers are stable enough, plans are in place to reintroduce them back into the park—bringing back the Big Five in their entirety.
+Ziwa Rhino Sanctuary has become a successful breeding center for rhinos in Uganda.
+Once the population reaches sustainable levels, plans are in place to reintroduce rhinos back into Murchison Falls National Park, restoring the presence of the Big Five in the region.

-Why Visit Murchison Falls National Park?
+Why Visit Murchison Falls National Park

 What to See and Do in Murchison Falls National Park